rsyslog/rsyslog/source/installation/install_from_source.rst

 * C compiler (usually gcc)
 * make
 * libtool
-* zlib development package
 * rst2man (part of Python docutils) if you want to generate the man files
+* Bison and Flex (preferrably, otherwise yacc and lex)
+* zlib development package (usually *libz-dev*)
+* json-c (usually named *libjson0-dev* or similar)
+* libuuid (usually *uuid-dev*, if not present use --disable-uuid)
+* libgcrypt (usually *libgcrypt-dev*)

-Also, development versions of the following supporting libraries are
+Also, development versions of the following supporting libraries that the rsyslog project provides are necessary:
-necessary:

 * liblogging (only stdlog component is hard requirement)
 * libestr

+In contrast to the other dependencies, recent versions of rsyslog may require recent versions of these libraries as well, so there is a chance that they must be built from source, too.

 Depending on which plugins are enabled, additional dependencies exist.
 These are reported during the ./configure run.